fprunes/coursera_Getting_Cleaning_Data_Course_Project/README.md

 ------------------------------------
 1.1.
 Loads X_train.txt and X_test.txt files without headers
    and binds in one data frame 'x'

 1.2.
-Loads features.txt without header in one data frame 1.3.
-Makes changes to the names of the features:
+Loads features.txt without header in one data frame

+1.3.
+Makes changes to the names of the features

 1.4.
-Assigns the feature names to variable names of the data frame 'x' 1.5.
+Assigns the feature names to variable names of the data frame 'x'

+1.5.
 Converts 'x' to a tibble 'xt' in order to use the dplyr package functions Note that .name_repair="universal" is used in order to ensure unique variable names because fbodyacc_bandsenergy* variables are duplicated

 2. Creates a new tibble 'xts' selecting columns that contain the mean and standard deviation

 3.1 Loads y_train.txt and y_test.txt files without headers
    and merges in one data frame 'y' and assigns the variable name.
    This data frame contains the activity code

 3.2 Creates a new tibble 'yt' from 'y'

-3.2 Loads activity_labels.txt and assigns column names and creates a new tibble 3.3 Merges the labels and select only the variable name 'activity_name' which
+3.2 Loads activity_labels.txt and assigns column names and creates a new tibble

+3.3 Merges the labels and select only the variable name 'activity_name' which
     holds the descriptive name of the activity

 3.5 Binds the feature vector of means and standard deviations with the activity names in a new tibble 'result_step4'

 4. Change the variable names of 'result_step_4'

 5.1 Loads subject information files: subject_train.txt and subject_test.txt
-    without headers and binds in a data frame 'subject' 5.2 Assigns the column_name 'subject_id'
+    without headers and binds in a data frame 'subject'

+5.2 Assigns the column_name 'subject_id'

-5.3 Creates a new tibble binding the feature-label tibble xt2 with the subject 5.4 Groups by activity_name and subject_id
+5.3 Creates a new tibble binding the feature-label tibble xt2 with the subject

+5.4 Groups by activity_name and subject_id

-5.5 And creates a new tibble 'result_step5'obtaining the mean of each variable 5.6 prefix each variable name (except activity_name and subject_id) with 'average_'
+5.5 And creates a new tibble 'result_step5'obtaining the mean of each variable

+5.6 prefix each variable name (except activity_name and subject_id)
+with 'average_'